MicrosoftDocs/azure-docs/articles/remote-rendering/how-tos/conversion/override-materials.md

 # Overriding materials during model conversion

 During conversion, the material settings in the source model are used to define the [PBR materials](../../concepts/materials.md#pbr-material) used by the renderer.
-Sometimes the default conversion does not give the desired results, and adjustments need to be made.
+Sometimes the default conversion does not give the desired results and adjustments need to be made.
 When a model is converted for use in Azure Remote Rendering, a material-override file can be provided to customize how material conversion is done, on a per-material basis.
 See the section on [configuring model conversion](configure-model-conversion.md) for instructions about declaring the material override filename.